AlynaGray/MagiaRecord-Image-Web-Scrape/README.md

 Search through text files in `bella_donna`, `puella-historia`, and `MITaMa` for full paths and download them.
 Interestingly, there were some full paths that weren't in the server e.g. `/magica/resource/image_web/regularEvent/senmetsu/common/bg_map_enemy.png` and `magica/resource/image_web/item/main/cure_ap_10.png`.
 I guess they're unimplemented features or things that were changed or removed during development.

+## scrape_announce_common.py

+Based on inspection of `MITaMa`.
+I didn't find any reference to it in the code.

 ## Remaining lines
 Lines referencing image_web files that don't have a scraper built from them yet.
 The scraper may not work yet, and this list might not be comprehensive